caktus/talks/lightning-talks/2013/security-updates/security-updates.rst

 ----

-Common PCI mistkes in Django apps
+Common PCI mistakes in Django apps
 ------------------------------------------------

 * 1. storing credit card info in plan text (see tokenization)